ValenC06-shiba/JuiceShop-Writeups/README.md

 After installation, to access JuiceShop on default setting,  go to any browser on your machine and go to localhost:3000.

 Now we have a vulnerable web application running on our local host where we can try all sorts of exploits on.

+"The application contains a vast number of hacking challenges of varying difficulty where the user is supposed to exploit the underlying vulnerabilities.
+The hacking progress is tracked on a score board.
+Finding this score board is actually one of the (easy) challenges!"

+So from the main page of JuiceShop, we can see that they implemented a scoreboard to track challenges but we first need to find it, after finding the score board we can start on solving the challenges.